rspamd/rspamd/doc/modules/multimap.md

 *  `email:domain` - parse header value as email address and extract domain part from it (`Somebody <user@example.com>` -> `example.com`)
 *  `email:name` - parse header value as email address and extract displayed name from it (`Somebody <user@example.com>` -> `Somebody`)
 * `regexp:/re/` - extracts generic information using the specified regular expression

+### Hostname filters

+* `tld` - matches TLD (top level domain) part of the hostname
+* `tld:regexp:/re/` - extracts generic information using the specified regular expression from the TLD part

 ### URL filters